 But again, these objections are based on an elementary error.
 Heidegger is not saying that the US and the USSR, or factory farming and man-made mass death, are morally equivalent.
 He is not, like Isaac Bashevis Singer, claiming that for farm animals, every day is Auschwitz, which is meant as a moral equivalence.
 Heidegger is saying that these horrors are metaphysically equivalent.
 Moral and metaphysical equivalence are simply two different questions.
 So claiming that these phenomena are metaphysically the same does not commit one to claiming that they are morally the same.

 For instance, John D. Caputo calls Heidegger’s distinction between the essences and the phenomena of pain, homelessness, and mass death “essentialization.”
 Caputo characterizes essentialization as “thoughtless, tasteless, offensive,” “tasteless, insensitive, scandalous—thoughtless . . . grotesque and dangerous,” an “obscenity,” and even a “reductio ad absurdum” of Heidegger’s thought.
-Essentialization:

-accounts for a good deal of Heidegger’s habit of saying the most shocking and insensitive—which means unfeeling—things about living things: that real destructiveness is not found in the universal incineration of all life, human and otherwise, but the loss of a Schwartzwaldian Ding [Black-Forest thing]; that real homelessness is not a matter of children freezing on winter streets but the loss of a sense of Wohnen [dwelling]; that agricultural technology and gas chambers are “essentially the same” . . .
-It belongs to the essence of Heideggerian Wesen [essence] to neutralize the distinction between life and death, to raise itself up to such a point of transcendental purity that it can no longer tell the difference between agriculture and murder.
+[Essentialization] accounts for a good deal of Heidegger’s habit of saying the most shocking and insensitive—which means unfeeling—things about living things: that real destructiveness is not found in the universal incineration of all life, human and otherwise, but the loss of a Schwartzwaldian Ding [Black-Forest thing]; that real homelessness is not a matter of children freezing on winter streets but the loss of a sense of Wohnen [dwelling]; that agricultural technology and gas chambers are “essentially the same” . . .
+It belongs to the essence of Heideggerian Wesen [essence] to neutralize the distinction between life and death, to raise itself up to a point of such transcendental purity that it can no longer tell the difference between agriculture and murder.

-The reader already knows enough to refute this tirade.
+The reader already knows enough to respond to this tirade.
 Caputo is ignoring the difference between metaphysical and moral sameness.
 He claims that distinguishing between the essence of pain and sensations of pain is the same thing as denying that sensations are real, which does not follow at all.
 Caputo accuses Heidegger of aestheticism, asceticism, and even anestheticism (as in anesthesia) for distinguishing between pain and its essence.
 But Heidegger’s real crime is simply being a philosopher.
 Philosophers do not deny the existence of bodies in pain.
 They deny only that the essence of pain hurts.

 For Caputo, however, the crime of being a philosopher is to reflect on human suffering—as opposed, I guess, to doing something about human suffering.
 “Doing something” like signaling how much he cares in the pages of philosophy journals:

 What if one were to say that what essentially calls to us in homelessness is not the essence of dwelling but the cries of those who suffer from lack of shelter?
 What if the call were really a cry of grief?
 What if the call were the appeal for help of those who suffer?
-What if the summons by which we are summarily called were the summons for aid by the victim?
+What if the summons by which were are summarily called were the summons for aid by the victim?
 What if responding to the appeal of the victim were the oldest responsibility of all?

 This, of course, is a legitimate response to human suffering.
 It is also the first response to human suffering.
 It is the response of concerned citizens, global humanitarians, policemen, firemen, emergency medical technicians, doctors, nurses, priests, therapists, councilors, and social workers.
 But it is not the philosophical response to suffering, which first and foremost is to understand.
 Thus Caputo’s indictment of Heidegger is basically that he chose to be a philosopher, not a social worker.

 Note that Caputo does not claim that distinguishing between the essence of language and human speech denies the reality of human speech.
 Nor does it trigger torrents of abuse.
 Caputo is only focusing on emotional hot-button issues: pain, homelessness, mass death.
-Thus his position is basically that only these issues should be off-limits to philosophical reflection, because to philosophize about the greatest problems facing humanity is somehow in bad taste.
+Thus his position is basically that only these issues should be off limits to philosophical reflection, because to philosophize about the greatest problems facing humanity is somehow in bad taste.